aLosada7/corner-11-admin/README.md

 ## About this application

-I used React library with modules as Redux with thunks and sagas, react-router-dom and other packages.
+I used React library with modules as Redux with thunks and sagas, react-router-dom and other packages as React Material UI.
 It is also connected with a back-end made with NodeJS and Express